-- Adequacy of the supply, and quality, of project recreation facilities to meet present and future recreational demand. - Whether specific project facilities, bodies of water or areas are near to, at, or over their social or environmental carrying capacity. - Effects of project operations and alternative flows on whitewater boating in project reaches. - Effects of project operations and alternative reservoir levels at Ice House, Union Valley and Loon Lake Reservoirs on recreation and aesthetics. - Whether specific measures are needed to ensure that project features are compatible with the visual setting.
+- Adequacy of the supply, and quality, of project recreation facilities to meet present and future recreational demand; - Whether specific project facilities, bodies of water or areas are near to, at, or over their social or environmental carrying capacity; - Effects of project operations and alternative flows on whitewater boating in project reaches;\ - Effects of project operations and alternative reservoir levels at Ice House, Union Valley and Loon Lake Reservoirs on recreation and aesthetics; - Whether specific measures are needed to ensure that project features are compatible with the visual setting; - Effects of project operations and alternative flows (including flows for whitewater boating) on fishability in project reaches; and - Whether the present fisheries management program meets the recreational angling demands at the project reservoirs.

-8.2.1.5 Socioeconomics
+7.1.1.5 Socioeconomics

-- Effects of visitation to project recreation facilities and the project's operation and maintenance workforce on the local economy, public safety services, and local residents' quality of life. - Effects of alternative PM&E measures on inducing growth in El Dorado County.
+- Effects of visitation to project recreation facilities and the project's operation and maintenance workforce on the local economy, public safety services, and local residents' quality of life; and - Effects of alternative PM&E measures on inducing growth in El Dorado County.

-8.2.1.6 Land Use
+7.1.1.6 Land Use

-- Whether the project is consistent with the Eldorado National Forest Land and Resource Management Plan and other pertinent plans and planning efforts. - Whether the project is consistent with the management objectives for the Desolation Wilderness. - Effects of the project's operations and maintenance and the use of the project's recreation facilities on wildfire risk and fire management.
+- Whether the project is consistent with the Eldorado National Forest Land and Resource Management Plan and other pertinent plans and planning efforts; - Whether the project is consistent with the management objectives for the Desolation Wilderness; and - Effects of the project's operations and maintenance and the use of the project's recreation facilities on wildfire risk and fire management.

-8.2.1.7 Cultural Resources
+7.1.1.7 Cultural Resources